-This final subsection of the paper considers whether, and how, the above definitions and typologies of value can be related to ecosystem assets and ecosystem services for incorporation and SEEA (i.e. to what extent can SEEA accommodate these plural values?).
-Table 4 below shows how the anthropocentric/non-anthropocentric, total economic value, and ecoservice classifications discussed above relate to each other e.g. anthropocentric instrumental values equate to direct use values in the TEV framework and to directly consumed provisioning services in the ecosystem services classification as used in Haines and Potschin (2017), and discussed in subsections 4.3 - 4.5 of this discussion paper.
+The following discussion considers whether, and how, the above definitions and typologies of value can be related to ecosystem assets and ecosystem services for incorporation and SEEA (i.e. to what extent can SEEA accommodate the plural values shown in Table 3?).

+Table 4 shows how the anthropocentric/non-anthropocentric, total economic value, and ecoservice classifications discussed above relate to each other e.g. anthropocentric instrumental values equate to direct use values in the TEV framework and to directly-consumed provisioning services in the ecosystem services classification used in Haines and Potschin (2017), and discussed in subsections 4.3 - 4.5 of this discussion paper.